-The Distance Learning Center (DLC) was established in Maumelle, Arkansas, to provide standards based course instruction throughout Arkansas using the state CIV network.
+The Distance Learning Center (DLC) was established in Maumelle, Arkansas, to provide standards-based course instruction throughout Arkansas using the state CIV network.
 Students across the state could take classes through a live television feed with a certified teacher providing instruction.

-Two schools who received content from the DLC also had computers in their CIV rooms.
+Two schools that received content from the DLC also had computers in their CIV rooms.
 This began the use of delivering asynchronous content to students to their desktop using the IBM Sametime platform, combined with the synchronous instruction over the CIV network.